 “That little fella’d been growing up, and I thought they all hated my work and didn’t like comic books because in school they took them away from – all the stuff they had, they blamed us for juvenile delinquency.
 Here was my son telling me (how to use a certain brush).
 My God, He never asked.
 I never realized, never knew it.
 So now here for the last 20 year he’s been off and on working on this.
 And now he’s building himself a studio in his house.”

-• Pre-applied labels on backing boards Click here to view and order
+Pre-applied labels on backing boards Click here and scroll to item 2.

-The raw grade labeling application method is for the rookie to the veteran comic book collector, investor, dealer and shop owner.
+The raw grade labeling application method is for the rookie to the veteran comic book collector, investor, dealer and shop owners.

 Or use our contact form.

 This product as seen on: www.nostomania.com

 Enhance your investment collection!

 Comic Book Starter Kits